kamilmuzyka/skillfinder/README.md

     \q
     ```

-4. Create a .env file in the project root directory:
+3. Create a .env file in the project root directory and put the following code

-    - The name must be exact.

-    - This file will hold environment variables that might be different for each of us.

-    - This file will not (and should not) be pushed into GitHub.

-5. Put database URI in the `.env` file:
+   inside of it:
     ```
     DATABASE_URL=postgres://<DATABASE_USERNAME>:<DATABASE_PASSWORD>@localhost:5432/skillfinder
+    JWT_SECRET=<ANY_STRING>
     ```

-    - Replace the `DATABASE_URL` with the one your database uses.
+    - Replace the <...> fragments with your local settings.

     - If you use Postgres for MacOS (Postgres.app), then you can skip setting the password.